 Develop symptoms, and have been in close contact with a person

 Or, have recently traveled from an area with widespread or

 Where to Get Information Public health experts are the best resource of information about the novel coronavirus (COVID-19).

 Iowa Department of Public Health: Updates on persons being monitored, tested, and test results, as

-- The Centers for Disease Control: The Centers for Disease Control (CDC) has information about the COVID-19 symptoms, prevention and treatment, stigma, what to do if you are sick, and frequently asked questions.
-See the CDC Coronavirus Disease website
+The Centers for Disease Control: The Centers for Disease Control (CDC) has information

 What Is Good News Bible Church Doing For Prevention?